jayaprakash369/global-test-repo/README.md

 * After installing, It will ask for a username and password.
 Enter your desired username and password, then press Enter.
 This will create a user and log you into the terminal as the created user.
 (Do not switch to the root user or create another user to avoid confusion and complexity until the setup is complete.)

 * Open VirtualBox in parallel.
-If it shows any permission error while opening, run it in administrator mode.
+If it shows any permission error while opening, open it in administrator mode.

 * Download and install VirtualBox 7.1.4 using the links below: